Makuya: Makuya and Israel

-Makuya is a group of fervent lovers of Israel and the Jewish people.
+Makuya is a group of enthusiastic supporters of Israel and the Jewish people.
 It sends young members to a number of kibbutzim in Israel, and makes pilgrimages to Jerusalem.
 "Over [900] Makuya students have been sent to Israeli kibbutzim to work together with the people of the Bible, and to study Hebrew and the biblical background.
 Some of them continue their academic studies in universities."
 The primary kibbutz the Makuya students stay at is Heftziba.
 Makuya has also appeared in front of the United Nations on at least two occasions, speaking on behalf of Israel.

 In 1967, when the Six-Day War broke out, Teshima wrote a telegram to the Makuya students in Israel: "Stay as long as you can and help Israel."
 The students, accordingly, volunteered to aid Israel during the war.
 In 1973, when the Yom Kippur War broke out, the State of Japan supported Arab countries, caving in to an Arab oil embargo.
 This diplomatic policy frustrated Teshima.
 Despite his serious illness (terminal cirrhosis), Teshima, then, organized, with 3,000 of his adherents, a campaign for Israel in front of the National Diet Building in Tokyo.
 It was the first pro-Israel demonstration ever held in Japan.
 The campaign received wide coverage in the press, radio, and television.
 However, it also worsened Teshima's illness and he died three weeks later on Christmas Day 1973.